VolkovBos/jobboard_milestone3/README.md

         - The contact form will let me know all fields are manditory.
         - I can send in the form by clicking the Submit button.

+### Login/Register Validation
+There are some login checks with error message shown, you will get redirected to the index page and the message is shown in the top off the page.
+The error with message:
+- Wrong password; "Your password is incorrect"
+- User isn't approved yet by admin; "Your registration is not processed yet"
+- User isn't approved yet by admin; "This user is inactive, please contact the administrator"
+- Username is incorrect; "The username provided is not known"

+Registration; the error with message:
+- Username exists; "{username} already exists!
+Please choose a different username."
+- User isn't created; "There was a problem saving your registration.
+If this happens again, please use the contactform to contact the administrator of the website."
+- Two different passwords; "Passwords are not identical.
+Please try again."
+- Username is shorter then 8 characters; "Username should be at least 8 characters"

+If the registration is a succes you will get the message:"Your registration is saved, we will get in touch with you."

 ### Unittesting
 For the Unittests I focussed mostly on authorisation, page loads and the error pages.
 Besides this I also tested the login, logout and register functionality.
 Because of time I chose to do test the button, actions, queries and database modifiers in the user storie testing.